 “Ain’t nobody got time for that.”

-Within the Google Webmasters service, there is a tool called Google Fetch, which allows you to resubmit pages to Google for faster indexing.
+Within the Google Search Console, there is a tool called Google Fetch, which allows you to resubmit pages to Google for faster indexing.

 You simply enter the URL you want to either index (if it’s a new page) reindex (if it’s existing) and click the ‘Request Indexing’ button.